michaelolof/reactive-state-validator/README.md

 # Reactive State Validator

-Reactive State Validator is a simple, fully typed, customizable reactive validator engine.
+Reactive State Validator is a lightweight, simple, fully typed, and customizable reactive validator engine.
 It provides a flexible way to validate your state with built-in rules or custom logic.

 ## Installation